 Paris hosted the 1900 World Fair, which particularly helped to make Art Nouveau famous.
-Art Nouveau would have entered the international art and design scene anyhow, but now a very wide audience was thrilled by Art Nouveau at Paris’ World Fair and by the opening of Paris’ Metro subway stations.
+Art Nouveau would have entered the international art and design scene anyhow, but now a very wide audience was thrilled by Art Nouveau at Paris’ World Fair and by the opening of Paris’ Metro stations.

 This rich, voluptuous style appealed to a wealthy elite whose taste encouraged designers to innovate.
 The overall sense of Art Nouveau was utterly feminine and exuberant in form, colour and line; the typical shape was a flowing curvy line, especially vines with twirling tendrils or a nymph with flowers in her thick flowing hair.
 Frivolous or not, the style's patterns and motifs were taken primarily from nature.

-Art nouveau embraced all forms of art and design equally: jewellery, architecture, furniture, glassware, graphic design, painting, metal-work, pottery and textiles.
-This was in contrast to the traditional separation of art into two distinct categories: fine art (painting, sculpture, architecture) and applied arts (ceramics, furniture, glass, silver etc).
+Art nouveau embraced all forms of art and design equally: jewellery, architecture, furniture, glassware, graphic design, painting, silver, pottery and textiles.
+This was in contrast to the traditional separation of art into distinct categories: fine art (painting, sculpture, architecture) and applied arts (ceramics, furniture, glass, silver etc).
 So it was an excellent decorative style for Charles Rennie Mackintosh (1868-1928) who specialised in a wide number of art forms, including architecture, textiles, furniture, murals, stained glass.

 CRM mural, tearooms, 1900